-EKU publicly announced on May 6th, 2019 that a new Aircraft Maintenance would begin at the London-Corbin Airport beginning in September of 2019.
+EKU publicly announced on May 6th, 2019 that a new Aircraft Maintenance would begin at the London-Corbin Airport when the London location curriculum and training area is approved by the FAA.
 We are proud to host the new program for the future of aviation and educational growth!

 While applications are not yet being received for the program, clicking here will take you to a spreadsheet to be filled out and sent to London-Corbin Airport's email. (firstname.lastname@example.org) More information will be posted as it is gained to the News & Updates page and hope to see plenty of new faces joining the local general aviation community!

 For more information, click here.

 Tha National Guard is in the process of building a massive hangar which will be able to accommodate sixteen OH-58 Helicopters and four UH-60 Blackhawk helicopters.
 The hangar is the third phase in the project and will hopefully be complete by the end of this year.
 Already completed is a maintenance facility and office complex which is used solely by the National Guard for their operations.

 Currently, the airport has a project underway that will allow motor vehicles, golf carts, tractors, etc to access both sides of the airport property without having to cross the runway!
 The road will connect to the taxiway in front of the North Hangars and with the ramp next to the ASOS antenna on the south side ramp (Terminal Side).
 Currently, the National Guard is using the North side of the airfield for their operations.
 Having half of their fleet on the South side and half on the North, they are constantly crossing the runway.
 Also, pilots who keep their airplanes in the North hangars cross the runway to access their airplane and hangar.
 The access road will eliminate all traffic from having to cross the runway, providing a safer atmosphere for pilots landing and taking off.